gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

 axes of rotation/translation are specified by the `<axis>` and `<axis2>` tags.
 Both tags contain the `<xyz>` which specifies the the unit vector along the axis of motion.
-In SDFormat versions 1.4 and earlier, this unit vector is expressed in the the parent model frame.
+In SDFormat versions 1.4 and earlier, this unit vector is expressed in the parent model frame.
 In SDFormat versions 1.5 and 1.6, by default, the unit vector is expressed in the joint frame that contains the `<axis>` tag.
 However, the tag `<use_parent_model_frame>` can be set to true to specify the unit vector in the parent model frame instead.
 This is used to